AnaMal08/classes/finalproject/README.md

-Subject: Recreation in Washington DC
+Subject: DISCOVERING D.C.
+BY BIKE
 The puropse of this map is to show the location of Capital Bakeshare stations and bake trails.
 Data source:
 * bike trails - http://opendata.dc.gov/datasets/bike-trails